LibertyWritesCode/retail-app-deployment/README.md

 ## How to Use My Infrastructure

-If you want to deploy this infrastructure yourself:

-### Prerequisites
 - AWS CLI configured with appropriate permissions
 - kubectl for Kubernetes management
 - Git for repository operations